Climate crisis: Mourning disappearing snow and winters | DW | 15.02.2022

 When people trek to glaciers today, it may not be to stand in wonder but to mourn their passing.

-Glaciers across the globe from the US state Oregon to the Swiss Alps have been sites for funerals as people eulogize once mighty ice caps that have been pronounced dead.
+Glaciers across the globe from the US state of Oregon to the Swiss Alps have been sites for funerals as people eulogize once-mighty bodies of ice that have been pronounced dead.

-In 2019, such a ceremony was held at Iceland's Okjökull (Ok glacier) ice sheet, said to be the first lost to climate change.
+In 2019, such a ceremony was held at Iceland's Okjökull (Ok) glacier, said to be the first lost to climate change.
 Mourners unveiled a plaque announcing that all the country's main glaciers are expected to follow in the next 200 years.

-The psychological strain caused by the observable loss of iconic winter landscapes has been called "climate grief" by Panu Pihkala, a postdoctoral researcher University of Helsinki in Finland, specialising in eco-anxiety.
+The psychological strain caused by the observable loss of iconic winter landscapes has been called "climate grief" by Panu Pihkala, a postdoctoral researcher at the University of Helsinki in Finland specializing in eco-anxiety.

 Though for decades communities have experienced "uneasiness and discomfort at the changes in seasons" due to climate change, this anxiety has shifted to a grieving as snow and ice visibly recede, Pihkala explained.